 The Bottom Line#

-For traditional atmosphere: Kafeneio To Tristrato — authentic Greek kafeneio experience
+For traditional atmosphere: Kafeneio To Tristrato — authentic Greek kafeneio experience that feels like time travel

 For remote work: Tailor Made or Little Tree Books — wifi, outlets, no side-eye

 For the quintessential Athens moment: Order a freddo cappuccino at any sidewalk cafe, people-watch, and don’t hurry.
+That’s not laziness — it’s culture.

 Hungry too?
 Check out our guides to best souvlaki in Athens and rooftop restaurants.